Clint Dempsey plays first half of Sounders scrimmage loss

 Harry Shipp, as expected, sat the game out as he recovers from twisting an ankle late in Saturday’s win over Portland.

 On Tuesday, the Sounders had a pair of solid scoring chances in the first half as Nicolas Lodeiro’s strike off a free kick was batted away at the last instant by San Jose goalkeeper David Bingham.
-Late in the half, first-round draft pick Brian Nana-Sinkam had a chance in close after a nifty three-way series of passes but put it over the goal.
+Late in the half, first-round draft pick Brian Nana-Sinkam had a chance in close after a nifty three-way series of passes but put his shot over the net.

 Most Read Stories